-Scales

-Key Signatures

-Clef reading

-The unsuccessful candidate will need to enroll in Introduction to Music (MUS 124).
+Scales Key signatures Clef reading Unsuccessful candidates will need to enroll in MUS 124 Introduction to Music.

-If a student enters outside of the scheduled entrance examination period, the entrance audition and theory placement exam is also given just before the beginning of the semester.
+If a student enters outside of the scheduled entrance examination period, the entrance audition and theory placement exam are also given just before the beginning of the semester.